 - The lead doctor was the designated safeguarding lead for the practice.
 The service had safeguarding policies which included details for the local statutory safeguarding team.
 Staff had ready access to information outlining who to contact for further guidance if they had concerns about a patient's welfare.
 Staff understood their responsibilities and had received adult and children safeguarding training relevant to their role.
-However, the service did not see children and they had never raised a safeguarding alert. - Information informing patients about the use of chaperones was on display in the practice.
-Practice policy was to use nurses from another service in the building as a chaperone whenever needed.
-The nurses had been DBS checked. - We looked at personnel records and found appropriate information including, proof of identification, qualifications, registration with the appropriate professional body.
+However, the service did not see children. - Information informing patients about the use of chaperones was on display in the practice.
+Practice policy was to use the beauty clinicians as chaperones whenever needed, all of whom had been DBS checked. - We looked at personnel records and found appropriate information, including proof of identification, qualifications and registration with the appropriate professional body.
 We also saw evidence of appropriate indemnity insurance and DBS checks.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable).
-The GPs were professionally registered and we saw evidence of their revalidation. - The service maintained appropriate standards of cleanliness and hygiene.
+The doctor was professionally registered and we saw evidence of their revalidation. - The service maintained appropriate standards of cleanliness and hygiene.
 The landlords were responsible for cleaning the premises and we saw cleaning schedules and monitoring systems were in place.
-There were infection prevention and control protocols which were implemented and reviewed.
+There were infection prevention and control

+- protocols which were implemented and reviewed.
 They also carried out an annual infection control audit.
 Staff had received infection control training.
-The provider disposed of clinical waste appropriately.

-- The premises were suitable for the service provided.
-The practice was located on the ground floor and had a ramped access from the street. - The landlord had a range of health and safety and environmental policies in place.
+The provider disposed of clinical waste appropriately. - The premises were suitable for the service provided.
+The practice was located on the first floor and had a lift and ramped access from the street. - The landlord had a range of health and safety and environmental policies in place.
 The service displayed a health and safety poster with contact details of health and safety representatives that staff could contact if they had any concerns.
 Health and safety risk assessments for the premises had been carried out including a legionella risk assessment.
 Fire safety equipment was regularly tested and the provider carried out fire drills periodically. - All electrical and clinical equipment was checked and calibrated to ensure it was safe to use and was in good working order.